krockway/Improbable-Beef-Analysis/README.md

 ![Demographic information](https://github.com/krockway/Improbable-Beef-Analysis/blob/main/images/demographics.png)

-The three graphic visualizations are created using the charts.js script.
+In the center of the page, three graphic visualizations are created using the charts.js script.

 The horizontal bar chart, Top 10 Bacteria Cultures Found, displays the top 10 bacterial species (OTUs) for a given individual.
 The most commonly found OTU is found at the top of the chart, with decreasing frequency as you move down the y-axis.